 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX100 IV provides a better video resolution than the 80D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 IV has an electronic viewfinder (2359k dots), while the 80D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 80D has a higher magnification than the one of the RX100 IV (0.59x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.59x).
 The table below summarizes some of the other core capabilities of the Canon 80D and Sony RX100 IV in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 80D, but is missing on the RX100 IV is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.